On the Kottwitz conjecture for local shtuka spaces: Endoscopy

 \subsection{Endoscopic character relations}

 We recall here the endoscopic character identities, which are part of the refined local Langlands correspondence, following the formulation of \cite[\S5.4]{KalRI}, also recalled in \cite[\S4.2]{KalethaLocalLanglands}.
-They will be an important ingredient in the proof of our main result.
+They play a key role in the proof of Theorem \ref{TheoremEndoscopicTraceRelation}.
+We recall the notation established before the statement of that theorem.